 Thank you, my dear friends, on joining on me on this journey.
 Wishing you a year of deepening clarity and joy,

-Touched to see the October Applied Jewish Spirituality newsletter introduce my latest AJS blog post as follows: “Lane Igoudin recently completed his 3-part series on creating a personal liturgy that combines morning prayers with mindful contemplation.
-This final installment is especially beautiful and rich with concrete ideas for practice.”
+Touched to see the October Applied Jewish Spirituality newsletter introduce my final installment in the morning prayers blog as latest AJS blog post as follows: “especially beautiful and rich with concrete ideas for practice.”

 Does you heart soar or shrink hearing of a co-worker’s promotion, or a friend’s son’s acceptance into a prestigious college?
 The Buddhist magazine Lion’s Roar recently ran a feature on mudita, a little-known, and possible the most difficult, quality one can cultivate – delight in the happiness of others. […]

 Rabbi Bradley Shavit Artson, head of the rabbinic school at American Jewish University here in Los Angeles, is a magnificent writer and speaker.
 “Jacob has taught me to let go of the future.
 Jacob taught me all the thousands of expectations and impositions that I didn’t even know I had and that I had to give up.
 And I discovered that I counted on them only when I realized I couldn’t have them anymore.” [. . .]